WilkiR/db_final_project/README.md

 - Fill in whatever values for all the other fields.
 (Can't be null)
 - Note:
     - For the field _'Is this conversation a group chat?'_ , you must answer _true_ or _false_
+- Click _'Create'_ (not _'Save'_)

+To edit a conversation:
+- Navigate to the conversation to be edited.
+- Update the fields as wanted, following the same restrictions as mentioned above.
+- Click _'Save'_.

 To delete a conversation:
 - Option 1: